swseighman/Java-Perf-Grafana/README.md

 $ docker-compose up
 ```

+### Demo Apps

+A simple `primes` demo is provided (on both nodes) but other applications can be added.

+> **NOTE:**
+> The `primes` demo has been compiled using Java 17, make certain you're using Java 17.

 The `primes` demo produces data via `spring-actuator` (see source code) and is consumed by Prometheus.
 The app runs on port **8080**.
 Once started, you should begin to see data in the Grafana dashboard.

+### Running Benchmarks

-In addition, `hey` has been installed so that you can run benchmark tests.
+To help generate real-time data, `hey` has been installed so that you can run benchmark tests.
 A script has been provided to start the benchmark tests:

 ```
 $ ./stress.sh